dimianni/facedetector-app/README.md

 # Face Detection App

-This is one of my personal projects.
 It is a web app which can detect a face on the image inserted.
 There is a register/signin feature too.
 Quick technical facts about the project:

 - Frontend part of the project is built with [Create React App](https://create-react-app.dev/).
 - Backend is realized with [Node.js](https://nodejs.org/en/) and is hosted on [Heroku](https://www.heroku.com/home).
-GitHub repo with the code can be found [here](https://github.com/dimianni/dimianniFaceDetectorApi).
+GitHub repo with more details and the code can be found [here](https://github.com/dimianni/dimianniFaceDetectorApi).

 ## To clone the repo, run the following command: